TheOdinProject/curriculum/react/class_components/class_based_components.md

 export default ClassInput;
 ~~~

-Notice how we used the props that `this` provides now, instead of just `name` as we did, initially?
+Notice how the props get provided by `this`, unlike the functional component that we saw, initially?

+#### How To Use State And Manage Context

 Next comes the state.
 In a class-based component, the state gets initialized as a part of the constructor.